brightcove/brightcove-player-sdk-ios-fw/README.md

 1. You create the same ad context that would create if you were using FreeWheel's iOS SDK directly, using the SDK manager created in step 1.
 This is where you would register for companion slots, turn on default ad controls, or any other settings you need to change.
 This block will get called before each new session is delivered.

 \* Note that BCOVFWSessionProvider is not tested for use with other advertising session providers, such as BCOVIMASessionProvider.
 Also note that BCOVFWSessionProvider should come after any other session providers in the chain passed to the manager when constructing the playback controller.

-If you have questions or need help, visit the [Brightcove Native Player SDK support forum](https://groups.google.com/forum/#!forum/brightcove-native-player-sdks).
-If you are unsure what your ad settings are or have questions regarding what FWContext and other FW classes, please contact FreeWheel support at [http://freewheel.tv](http://freewheel.tv).

 Play and Pause
 ===========